-The continuous jog speed is defined as shown below but this can be overridden by depressing Shift with the hotkey(s).
+This Slow Jog Percentage can be overridden by depressing Shift with the hotkey(s).
 An LED beside the Cont.
 LED indicates this full speed jogging is selected

-Step mode moves the axis by one increment (as defined by the Jog Increment DRO) for each keypress (or Typematic repeated presses).
+Step mode moves the axis by one increment (as defined by the Jog Increment DRO) for each keypress.
 The current feedrate (as defined by the F word) is used for these moves.
 The size of increment can be set by typing it into the Step DRO or values can be set in this DRO by cycling through a set of 10 user definable values using the Cycle Jog Step button.